 No one likes to clean a toilet bowl, but Melissa Maker, cleaning expert and author of Clean My Space, has an easy fix: "Dump a cup of Borax into your toilet bowl before going to bed.
 When you wake up, give the toilet a quick 30-second swish with a toilet bowl brush, and flush.
 Borax helps break down stubborn stains and odors; this works like a charm."

-For the showerhead, Toth has the simplest solution: "Pour distilled white vinegar in a plastic bag, cover the shower head with the solution securing it with a rubber band.
-Let the shower head soak in the vinegar solution for an hour or up to overnight, and then remove the bag and wipe away."
+For showerheads, Toth has the simplest solution: "Pour distilled white vinegar in a plastic bag, cover the showerhead with the solution, securing it with a rubber band.
+Let the showerhead soak in the vinegar solution for an hour or up to overnight, and then remove the bag and wipe away."

 Give Your House a Purge

 Decluttering doesn't have to be overwhelming.
-Instead, tackle just a few areas, like the closet and the kitchen, to get you started.
-Once you're on the road to organizing, you can keep organizing as you go.
+Instead, tackle just a few areas, like the closet and the kitchen, to get started.
+This will help you build momentum.
 "First, move all the clothing out of your closet into the bedroom," says Thumbtack home organizer Diane Lowy.
 "Put stacks of 10 items at a time on the bed.
 Evaluate into three categories: worn in the past month, keep, donate.
 Doing this exercise regularly enables you to keep your closet organized."

 Clean Your Soft Furnishings